Top 15 Benefits Of Total Quality Management (TQM)

 Supplier Collaboration

 Work closely with suppliers to ensure the quality of inputs.
 Establish quality standards and collaborate on improvement initiatives.
 Building strong relationships based on mutual trust and shared goals can enhance the consistency and reliability of the supply chain.
-For example, an automotive company might collaborate with its parts suppliers to implement quality control measures that ensure components meet stringent quality requirements.
+For example, an automotive company might collaborate with its suppliers to implement quality control measures ensuring that components meet stringent quality requirements.

 Customer Engagement